matthias-blomme/ad-project-document/book/src/poc/poc.md

 No modifications to the scope are allowed without the explicit consent of the group mentors!

-## What Do We Expect?
+## What do we expect?
 You will be given four repositories on the http://gitlab.ti.howest.be space:

 -  A **documentation** repository
   - All documents, links, diagrams, etc. related to the project
 -  A **client** repository
   - The web client application connecting to the server
 -  A **server** repository
   - The server application containing the business logic and a web API
 -  A **test environment** repository
   - A Docker solution that is able to run your entire Adria solution

 These repositories will hold all deliverable content, except for the peer assessments, retrospectives, and reflections.